-Chancellor of D.C.
-Public Schools
+Chancellor, District of Columbia Public Schools

 Dr. Lewis D. Ferebee was selected by Mayor Muriel Bowser in December 2018 to serve as chancellor of District of Columbia Public Schools (DCPS).
 Before joining DCPS, Ferebee served as superintendent of Indianapolis Public Schools, where he employed transformation efforts to drive turnaround for low-performing schools and raise the district’s graduation rate by 15 percentage points.
 During his tenure, graduation rates for Black and Hispanic students surpassed the district average, with Black students also surpassing the state average.
 Ferebee designed a student-based budgeting process, which allowed schools to innovate in order to meet the needs of their students and improved transparency and equity around the distribution of resources system-wide.